Kakifrucht/HalfminerSystem/HalfminerCore/README.md

       - Notifies edited players if they are online
     - All account changes are being logged in console
   - /hmc
+    - List all currently watched players by ``ModAntiXray`` (antixray)
+      - Exempt a player from being watched
     - Copy a WorldEdit schematic to another directory (copyschematic)
     - Give a custom item defined in customitems.txt to a player (give)
     - Reload config (reload)